Devaraj1725/Devaraj1725/README.md

 - 👋 Hi, I’m "Devaraj"
 - 👀 I’m interested in automation testing
-- 🌱 I’m currently learning selenium with Java
+- 🌱 I’m currently looking for a job opportunity
 - 💞️ I’m looking to collaborate on web automation
 - 📫 How to reach me "devaraj.m.gowda90@gmail.com"